Jackie Ferrara: Public works

-Large-scale public works Ferrara has created include "Castle Clinton: Tower and Bridge" (1979) and "Meeting Place" (1989), which featured a large "lobby" with concrete and steel flooring, a raised platform with steps, and concrete and steel seating.
+Large-scale public works Ferrara created include "Castle Clinton: Tower and Bridge" (1979) and "Meeting Place" (1989), which featured a large "lobby" with concrete and steel flooring, a raised platform with steps, and concrete and steel seating.
 In 1988, she created the work "Belvedere" at the Minneapolis Sculpture Garden.

-Other public works include the 250 seat "Amphitheater" (1999) at LACMA, the sixty-foot-high "Stepped Tower" (2000) at the University of Minnesota, and the 60-foot-long red and black granite "Fountain" (2006) at University of Houston.
+Her other public works include the 200 seat "Amphitheater" (1999) at LACMA, the sixty-foot high "Stepped Tower" (2000) at the University of Minnesota, and the 60-foot long red and black granite "Fountain" (2006) at University of Houston.